cdevshub/afero-devdocs/docs/AppUIDef.md

 - Edit saved attribute option details by selecting the pencil icon<img src="../img/PencilIconWhite.png" width="30" style="vertical-align:middle;margin:0px 0px;border:none"> in the relevant Attribute Option pane: The Attribute Option Details dialog box will open for edit.
 - You can delete an attribute option by selecting the trash icon<img src="../img/TrashIconWhite.png" width="30" style="vertical-align:middle;margin:0px 0px;border:none">.

-**6.** Select + ATTRIBUTE OPTION to open a new Attribute Option Details dialog box; add the details for your next attribute and save.
+**6**&nbsp;&nbsp;Select + ATTRIBUTE OPTION to open a new Attribute Option Details dialog box; add the details for your next attribute and save.
 Repeat for each attribute.

 Now that you’ve defined all your attribute options, you can move on to assigning controls for your attributes.